facebook

 Orthokeratology (Ortho-K)

-This non-surgical treatment uses custom-designed, gas-permeable contact lenses worn overnight.
-They gently reshape the cornea so the child can see clearly during the day without glasses or lenses.
+This is a non-surgical therapy in which special, gas-permeable contact lenses are used overnight.
+They re-sculpt the cornea in a soft way so that the child can see well in the daytime without glasses or lenses.

 Atropine Eye Drops